36th Estonian Police Battalion

 36th Estonian Police Battalion (also known as Schutzmannschaft Front Bataillon 36 Arensburg (German) and 36.
-Kaitse Rindepataljon (Estonian)) was one of the twenty-three battalions of the Estonian Auxiliary Police during World War II that operated under command of the German SS and part of the Schutzmannschaft.
-It was trained to be capable of being paramilitary police for bandenbekämpfung, combat operations, counterinsurgency, crowd control, internal security, rear security (rearguard), riot control in prisoner-of-war camps (POW camps), and support military operation.
+Kaitse Rindepataljon (Estonian)) was an Estonian rear-security unit during World War II that operated under command of the German SS.

 Operational history

 The 36th Estonian Police Battalion was established on 23 November 1941 in western Estonia and on Estonian islands.
 Between May and August 1942, the battalion was in training and received reinforcements from other units, bringing its total strength to 23 officers, 161 non-commissioned officers, and 254 troops.

-It participated at anti-Belarusian resistance operations and guarded the POW camps in the coal mines of Stalino and Makeyevka.
+It participated at Anti-partisan operations in Belarus and guarded the prisoner-of-war camps in the coal mines of Stalino and Makeyevka.
 From 22 November to 31 December 1942 the battalion took part of the Battle of Stalingrad.
 Having had 39 killed, 97 wounded, and 11 missing, the battalion was brought back to Estonia in January 1943 and disbanded, with many men joining the Estonian Legion.

 The 36th battalion was formed again in May 1943, and in autumn was sent to the front at Nevel where it was merged into the 288th battalion.